• Skip to primary navigation

 So if we can agree that many of these unregulated mobile spy apps are a bad idea, what other option do you have?

-As a parent, I understand the desire to monitor my kids’ online activity, and as a spouse I know there are times when out of concern for my wife, I want to know where she is.
+Being a parent, I understand the desire to use parental control apps for monitoring my kids’ online activity.
+As a spouse, I know there are times when out of concern for my wife, I want to know where she is.
 In addition to using the more secure cell phone providers, what are the alternatives?

-There are a few, but they all share a common characteristic: they require explicit consent.
+There are a few monitoring apps, but they all share a common characteristic: they require explicit consent

 Qustodio | Child Monitoring Software